 - Gifted to employees

-Key benefits from effectively managing the asset disposal process in the asset life cycle include both regulatory compliance and financial management:
+Key benefits of effectively managing the asset disposal process in the asset life cycle:

-- Ensure consistency of physical inventory and inventory list on the financial records
+- You ensure the consistency of your physical inventory and inventory list on the financial records

-- Provide information for financial departments to make the best decision on repair vs. replacement
+- You provide information for financial departments to make the best decision on repair vs. replacement

-- Generate additional revenue from reselling retired assets
+- You can generate additional revenue from reselling retired assets

-- Ensure compliance in disposing electronic equipment, and zero landfill policy
+- You ensure compliance in disposing electronic equipment, and zero landfill policy